 The Bible says that Jesus is going to come back to earth.
-But given all the advancements in our modern world, is Christ’s second coming really necessary?
+Why is the second coming of Christ necessary?
+What will Jesus do when He comes back?

 Why must Jesus Christ come back to the earth?
 It sounds like a question that belongs to church folk only, and one that doesn’t really have any impact on the lives of the nonreligious.
 Yet, in fact, the answer to this question is critical for the entire human race—believers and nonbelievers, Christian and non-Christian.

 Why do we need Christ’s second coming?
 Simply stated: for human survival.
 As we will see, Jesus Christ has promised to come to prevent humanity from annihilation.

 Let’s stop for a minute and look soberly at the many threats to the survival of humanity.
 First, let’s examine the subject of modern warfare and the armaments at the disposal of mankind.